-This is a community pharmacy located on the high street in the village of Freshwater on the Isle of Wight.
-It serves its local population which is mostly elderly.
-The pharmacy opens six days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, offers drug misuse services and supplies medicines in multi-compartment medicine devices for people to use living in their own homes and in care homes.
+This is a community pharmacy located on a shopping park in Shepton Mallet.
+It serves its local population which is mixed in age range and background.
+The pharmacy opens seven days a week.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, offers drug misuse services and supplies medicines in multi-compartment compliance aids for people to use living in their own homes and in care homes.